rubyworks/finder/README.md

 ## INSTRUCTION

-To find finders, simply provide a glob to the appropriate Finder function, and it will return all matches found within current and/or most recent versions of a library.
+To find paths, simply provide a glob to the appropriate Finder function, and it will return all matches found within current or most recent versions of a library.

-For example, a common use case is for a plugin-in enabled application is to require all the finders found in library load paths:
+For example, a common use case for plug-in enabled application is to require all the files found in library load paths:

     require 'finder'

-    Find.load_path('myapp/*.rb').each do |file|
+    Find.feature('myapp/*.rb').each do |file|
       require(file)
     end

-Alternately you might load finders only as needed.
+Alternately you might load files only as needed.
 For instance, if a command-line option calls for it.

 ## COPYRIGHTS